Yijia-Z/carpool4gators/Sprint1.md

 # What issues your team planned to address

+The front-end team plans to set up a homepage without a database for now, trying to design some elements and templates for pages on figma.
+Also, the react app should have the ability to call external API.

+The back-end team

 # Which ones were successfully completed

+The front-end team successfully designed and refined the form of the web application, built a react app template and tried to call external API such as Mapbox (not yet used in actual web pages).

+The back-end team

 # Which ones didn't and why?

+The front-end team did not organically combine all the elements needed in a web page because our team lacked experience with React, Node, and had weak CSS design skills.
+In addition, due to the inconsistency of the technology stack, the team spent a lot of time to work together and determine the final technology direction.

+The back-end team